Super Rugby AU: Television

-During the 2020 season all matches were televised live by affiliate partners Fox Sports.
+During the 2020 season, all matches were televised live by affiliate partners Fox Sports.
 Following Rugby Australia's broadcast deal with Nine Network, all games will be broadcast on streaming service Stan, with one game a round being simulcast on Nine's flagship free to air channel.

 Broadcasters

-Super Rugby AU is shown by the following broadcasters:
+Super Rugby AU was shown by the following broadcasters:

 Corporate relations

 Sponsorship

 The 2020 tournament was run by Rugby Australia with the sponsorship of Foxtel which provided television coverage on its Fox Sports channels with Vodafone (Australia) being the naming rights sponsor.
 Gilbert is the official supplier of all rugby balls.
 Ahead of the 2021 season, Foxtel and Vodafone ended their sponsorship agreements, with Nine Network and Stan Sports providing the television coverage.
 Ahead of the start of the 2021 season, Rugby Australia announced a naming right sponsorship deal with retail company Harvey Norman.

-Merchandising

-Official match day attire together with other club merchandise is sold through the team’s stores and websites as well through most retailers.